 Republic of Moldova

 For strategic environmental assessment, see the pages dedicated to SEA capacity development in Eastern Europe, Caucasus and Central Asia and Central Asia) and the Belgrade Initiative on SEA.
 These include national and subregional capacity-development needs assessments and strategies, as well as pilot activities (including pilot SEAs in Belarus and Crimea, Ukraine).

-See also the page dedicated to Greening Economies in the Eastern Neighbourhood (EaP GREEN) programme, which includes several capacity building activities on SEA and EIA in Eastern Europe and Caucasus.
+For capacity building activities on SEA and EIA in the period 2013-2016 in Belarus, the Republic of Moldova and Ukraine, see also the page dedicated to Greening Economies in the Eastern Neighbourhood (EaP GREEN) programme, which includes several capacity building activities on SEA and EIA in Eastern Europe and Caucasus.